Depau/blog.depau.eu/_posts/2020-03-05-installing-arch-wsl-manually.md

 [https://github.com/Depau/wsl-startup](https://github.com/Depau/wsl-startup)

+# Other stuff

+If you're in my same situation and you're using Arch on WSL at work just because you must use Windows, it may be possible you're also using an SSH client called SecureCRT.

+If you are, you may want to check out my script [`shcrt`](https://github.com/Depau/shcrt).
+I'm planning to rewrite it in Python using urwid for a better (and faster) experience, but I haven't started yet.

 *That's it* ;)

 Let me know if you found this useful.
 Also let me know any suggestions: I have to deal with